-Note: You can also press the SOURCE button repeatedly to select Portable audio device.
+Note: You can also press the SOURCE button (or MODE button on the steering wheel) repeatedly to select Portable audio device.

 A dedicated iPod lead is supplied with the Portable audio interface.
 Plug in your iPod with the usual care necessary to protect the connector pins from damage.